sboomi/exploradome_tangram/README.md

 | turtle(tortue)  | 314           |   942          |
 | **TOTAL**           | **5304**          |   **15919**        |

-* with script python
+* with python script :

-Next step, we created a balanced datasets.
-For each category we keep randomly:
+A next step is to balance the datasets and keep, for each class, assigned randomly:
   - 400 images for the training dataset
   - 80 images (20% of 400) for the test dataset

-The dataset has the following directory structure:
+The final dataset has the following directory structure:
 ```
 ├──  train
 │    └── bateau: [bateau.1.jpg, bateau.2.jpg, bateau.3.jpg ....]